 To address this limitation, we propose~\textit{\systemname}, the first method for privacy-preserving head-mounted eye tracking (see Figure~\ref{fig:teaser}).
 The key idea and core novelty of our method is to detect users' transitions into and out of privacy-sensitive everyday situations by leveraging both cameras available on these trackers.
-More specifically, to detect privacy-sensitive situations, our method combines a deep (learning) image representation obtained from the eye tracker's egocentric scene camera with features that encode users' eye movements observed with the eye camera.
 If a privacy-sensitive situation is detected, the scene camera is occluded by a physical shutter.
-Our design choice to use a non-spoofable physical shutter, which closes for some time and therefore provides feedback to bystanders, is substantiated by~\cite{koelle2018beyond}, who showed increased trustworthiness over LED lights on the camera or pure software solutions.
-While this approach is secure and visible to bystanders, it completely disables visual input from the camera.
-Thus, our method analyses changes in a user's eye movement behaviour alone to detect if s/he moves out of a privacy-sensitive situation and reopens the camera shutter.
+Our design choice to use a non-spoofable physical shutter, which closes for some time and therefore provides feedback to bystanders, is substantiated by Koelle et al., who highlight an increased trustworthiness over LED lights on the camera or pure software solutions~\cite{koelle2018beyond}.
+While this approach is secure and visible to bystanders, it prohibits visual input from the scene.
+Thus, our method analyses changes in the users' eye movement behaviour alone to detect if they exit a privacy-sensitive situation and then reopens the camera shutter.
 A naive, vision-only system could reopen the shutter at regular intervals, e.g.\ every 30 seconds, to detect whether the current situation is still privacy-sensitive.
 However, this approach may negatively affect perceived reliability and increase mistrust in the system.
-Therefore, our eye-tracking approach promises significant advantages over a purely interval-based approach in terms of user experience and perceived trustworthiness.
+Thus, our eye-tracking approach promises significant advantages over a purely interval-based approach in terms of user experience and perceived trustworthiness.

-Our approach is motivated by prior works demonstrating that eye movements are a rich source of information on a user's everyday activities~\cite{bulling11_pami,steil15_ubicomp}, social interactions and current environment~\cite{bulling13_chi}, or even a user's personality traits~\cite{hoppe18_fhns}.
+Our approach is motivated by prior work that demonstrates that eye movements are a rich source of information on a user's everyday activities~\cite{bulling11_pami,steil15_ubicomp}, social interactions and current environment~\cite{bulling13_chi}, or even a user's personality traits~\cite{hoppe18_fhns}.
 In addition, prior work showed that perceived privacy sensitivity is related to a user's location and activity~\cite{Hoyle.2015}.
-We therefore hypothesized a transitive relationship where \textit{privacy sensitivity} links to the current \textit{activity and environment}, which inform -- transitively -- a user's \textit{eye movements}.
+We therefore hypothesize that \textit{privacy sensitivity} transitively informs a user's \textit{eye movements}.
 We are the first to confirm this transitivity, which results as a reasoned deduction from prior work.